nodejs/node-gyp/docs/Force-npm-to-use-global-node-gyp.md

 # Force npm to use global installed node-gyp

+**Note: These instructions only work with npm 6 or older.
+For a solution that works with npm 8 (or older), see [Updating-npm-bundled-node-gyp.md](Updating-npm-bundled-node-gyp.md).**

 [Many issues](https://github.com/nodejs/node-gyp/labels/ERR%21%20node-gyp%20-v%20%3C%3D%20v5.1.0) are opened by users who are not running a [current version of node-gyp](https://github.com/nodejs/node-gyp/releases).